-Lastly, while Council does not have all the information needed to fully assess the financial assumptions and modeling used, we are aware of substantial community surprise and dissatisfaction at a proposed application fee which is significantly higher than in the previous round, given the efficiencies built into the SubPro Final Report, including the use of an RSP Pre-Evaluation program, allowing for the technical review of each back-end registry once as opposed to the same review being conducted hundreds of times as in the previous round.
+Lastly, while Small Team does not have all the information needed to fully assess the financial assumptions and modeling used, we are aware of substantial community surprise and dissatisfaction at a proposed application fee which is significantly higher than in the previous round, given the efficiencies built into the SubPro Final Report, including the use of an RSP Pre-Evaluation program, allowing for the technical review of each back-end registry once as opposed to the same review being conducted hundreds of times as in the previous round.

 It appears that, rather than viewing future rounds as an ongoing process, the ODA bases its financial projections on only a single “round”, whether that is a single window with 2000 applications under Option 1 or four annual application windows totaling 2000 applications under Option 2.
 According to the ODA, all costs of the program implementation and system build are sought to be recovered from those first 2000 applicants, even though applicants in subsequent rounds would also utilize the systems.
 This puts applicants in the next round at a significant financial disadvantage over those in any later rounds and unfairly discriminates against them.
-The Council would like to point the Board to the Rationale for Affirmations with Modification 15.3 and 15.4 and Implementation Guidance 15.5 and 15.6 which states, “ICANN
+The Small Team would like to point the Board to the Rationale for Affirmations with Modification 15.3 and 15.4 and Implementation Guidance 15.5 and 15.6 which states, “ICANN

 org may want to consider how these costs should be applied in calculating cost recovery